Going to SEA

 And ALWAYS wear a PFD.

-Pandemic or not, no one should go out on the water if they think there is even a slight chance of requiring rescue services.
+Pandemic or not, no one should go out on the water if they think there is a likely chance of requiring rescue services.

 Especially during COVID-19, we must avoid putting ourselves and others at risk by engaging in backcountry activities that could result in the use of emergency medical services.
 Any injury takes away medical resources, and any Search and Rescue (SAR) operation brings many people together in order to perform a rescue, putting the rescuers at risk.